SaakiBhojanam/EcoHub/README.md

 ## Credits

-EcoHub is developed and maintained by the EcoHub team.
+EcoHub is developed and maintained by me.
 Special thanks to our contributors and the open-source community for their support and feedback.

 ## License